 Apart from those, Barot Valley is a place that has yet been unexploited by travelers as there is not much information out there but it does provide a redeeming experience of trekking in the lap of nature.

-The best time to visit Himachal Pradesh is during the months of March to June and September to December.
+The best time to visit Himachal Pradesh is during the months of September to June.
 During these months, the Himachal had already received heavy rainfall and the weather in Himachal return to its best state.

 There are various places to visit in Himachal Pradesh and each one captures different essence of the state.
 Famous places to visit in Mcloedganj are Dal Lake and St. John in the Wilderness while some of the famous places to visit in Bir are Deer Park Institute and Palpung Sherabling Monastery.